Canterbury Pilgrimage April 18th

 Chaucer mentions ‘artificial day’ and this is a reference to the way days were divided into hours.
 There were twelve hours in the daylight part of the day, and twelve hours in the dark night.
 So in the winter daylight hours were short, and in the summer long.

-Romans used water clocks, King Alfred used candles marked into hours and Harry Bailly knows how to tell the time by the height of the Sun.
+Romans used water clocks.
+King Alfred used candles marked into hours.
+Harry Bailly knows how to tell the time by the height of the Sun.
 Harry tells the pilgrims it’s about time they got underway.
 Here is an extract:

 Essentially, he is telling the time by the length of the shadows.
-The illustration of the mass clock at Jane Austen’s Church at Steventon is another example of how the sun can be used easily to tell time.
+The illustration of the mass clock at Jane Austen’s Church at Steventon shows how easy it was to tell the time by the sun.

-The first mass clock I noticed was at the church in Kent which Dickens used for Great Expectations, where Pip’s brothers and sisters were buried.
+The first mass clock I noticed was at St James’ Cooling in Kent.
+Dickens used this in Great Expectations, where Pip’s brothers and sisters were buried.
 Once you find one mass clock, you suddenly discover them everywhere!

 Telling the time, before mechanical clocks, was not complicated.
 The basic unit is the day and the night, and we can all tell when the dawn has broken.
 The Moon provides another simple unit of time.
-The month’s orbit around the Earth is roughly every 29 days and the new, the crescents and full moons provide a quartering of the month.
-For longer units, the Earth orbits around the Sun on a yearly basic, but divided into four, the winter solstice; the spring equinox, the summer solstice and the autumn equinox.
+The month’s orbit around the Earth is roughly every 29 days.
+The new, the crescents and full moons provide a quartering of the month.
+For longer units, the Earth orbits around the Sun on a yearly basic.
+But it is easily divided into four, the winter solstice; the spring equinox, the summer solstice and the autumn equinox.

-But there were other ways of marking days in the calendar, with natural time markers marked by, for example, migrating birds, lambing, and any number of budding and flowering plants such as daffodils and elm leaves:
+But there were other ways of marking days in the calendar, with natural time markers marked by, for example, migrating birds, lambing, and any number of budding and flowering plants such as snowdrops, daffodils and elm leaves:

 When the Elmen leaf is as big as a mouse’s ear,